Thomas Patrick Gerrity

 General Thomas Patrick Gerrity (December 8, 1913 – February 24, 1968) was a United States Air Force general and was commander of the Air Force Logistics Command at Wright-Patterson Air Force Base, Ohio.

 Gerrity was born in Harlowton, Montana, in 1913.
 His family moved to Chicago, Illinois, when he was a child.
 He graduated from St. Leo High School in 1930, attended Tilden Tech and later the Armour Institute, now the Illinois Institute of Technology, all three schools located in Chicago.
 He entered military service in August 1939 as an aviation cadet, completed flying school in May 1940 and was commissioned a second lieutenant in the Army Air Corps Reserve.

 His first assignment was with the 15th Bombardment Squadron at Barksdale Field, Louisiana, and in October 1940 he was transferred to the 17th Bombardment Squadron at Savannah Field, Georgia.
 While stationed at Savannah, he attended Armstrong Junior College.

 He went to the Philippine Islands in October 1941 with the 17th Bombardment Squadron and was assigned to the Air Ground Support Section of the Luzon Forces.
 In February 1942 he joined the 21st Pursuit Squadron at Bataan, transferring in April to the 13th Bombardment Squadron for duty in Australia.
 He assumed command of the 90th Bombardment Squadron on New Guinea in August 1942.
 During this period he flew 49 combat missions.

-In November 1942 Gerrity was assigned to the Army Air Forces Materiel Command at Wright Field, Dayton, Ohio, as project officer on B-25, B-26, B-29, B-32, YB-35 and B-36 bombardment aircraft.
+In November 1942 Gerrity was assigned to the Army Air Forces Materiel Command at Wright Field, Dayton, Ohio, as project officer on North American B-25 Mitchell, Martin B-26 Marauder, Boeing B-29 Superfortress, Consolidated B-32 Dominator, Northrop YB-35 and Convair B-36 bombardment aircraft.
 During this assignment he attended the Command and General Staff School at Fort Leavenworth, Kansas.
 After graduation in October 1945 he resumed his former position at Wright Field, and in January 1946 became chief of the Bomber Branch in the Aircraft and Missile Section.
 While Chief of the Bomber Branch he attended the advanced management course at Harvard University.
 Later he was named chief of the Aircraft and Missile Section.